solidusio/solidus/guides/shipping.md

 Your calculator should accept an array of `LineItem` objects and return a cost.
 It can look at any reachable data, but typically uses the address, the order and the information from variants which are contained in the line_items.

-## Product Configuration
+### Product & Variant Configuration

-Store administrators can assign products to specific ShippingCategories or include extra information in variants to enable the calculator to determine results.
+Store administrators can assign products to specific Shipping Categories or include extra information in variants to enable custom calculators to determine results.
+Weight and dimension information can also be used in the calculator.

-Each product has a `ShippingCategory`, which adds product-specific information to the calculations beyond the standard information from the shipment.
-Standard information includes:

-* Destination address
-* Variants and quantities
-* Weight and dimension information, if given, for a variant

-`ShippingCategory` is basically a wrapper for a string.
-One use is to code up specific rates, eg. "Fixed $20" or "Fixed $40", from which a calculator could extract imposed prices (and not go through its other calculations).

-### Variant Configuration

-Variants can be specified with weight and dimension information.
-Some shipping method calculators will use this information if it is present.

 ## Shipping Instructions